michaelsshaw/vbos/README.md

 project will suffice for creating this.
 In addition, you must also have an ext2 filesystem image.

+NOTE: For versions of limine >=5.x, multiple images must be used.
+Limine will no longer accept ext2 filesystems for booting kernel images, and this OS as of yet only supports ext2.

 Be sure to set `SERIAL=yes` at the top of your limine.cfg as well as the `KERNEL_CMDLINE=` parameter `root=` as your root filesystem (not necessarily the boot filesystem).
 Booting without the `root=` parameter will cause a panic